 Ferrovial Agroman is currently involved in legal proceedings relating to an agreement with Polish Airport State Enterprise (PPL) ("PPL").
-PPL terminated early its agreement with the Ferrovial Agroman-Budimex consortium and executed performance bonds provided by such consortium amounting to 54.3 million Polish zlotys (approximately €13.5 million).
-The Ferrovial Agroman-Budimex consortium is claiming the amounts of 54.3 million Polish zlotys and approximately US\$59.0 million from PPL for the illegally collected bonds and unpaid works, respectively (in total, approximately €4.5 million).
-PPL is counter-claiming 281 million Polish zlotys (approximately €67.0 million) in damages, loss of business and late compliance penalties.
+PPL terminated early its agreement with the Ferrovial Agroman-Budimex consortium and executed performance bonds provided by such consortium amounting to 54.3 million Polish zlotys (approximately $\notin$ 13.5 million).
+The Ferrovial Agroman-Budimex consortium is claiming the amounts of 54.3 million Polish zlotys and approximately US\$59.0 million from PPL for the illegally collected bonds and unpaid works, respectively (in total, approximately €54.5 million).
+PPL is counter-claiming 281 million Polish zlotys (approximately $\notin$ 67.0 million) in damages, loss of business and late compliance penalties.
 These claims are currently being heard by an arbitration court.
 In February 2009, the arbitrators resolved that PPL should reimburse the Ferrovial Agroman-Budimex consortium the proceeds of the executed guarantees.
 In September 2012, PPL reimbursed the consortium for the amount of the guarantees; PPL has appealed such resolution.
+The arbitration court has not yet handed down an award on the core issue.
 On June 2010, an expert was appointed to decide whether PPL was entitled to terminate the agreement early.
 Based on the opinion issued on 29 July 2011 and April 2012 by such expert, the legal advisers of Ferrovial Agroman believe that there is a good chance of a positive outcome for Ferrovial Agroman in these proceedings.
 Based on this legal advice, Ferrovial Agroman has made a partial provision of €15.5 million for such proceedings, as it does not expect that they will have a material adverse effect on its business, financial condition or results of operations.